IacobusKopiirefuto/slovak-law-word-count/README.md

 - add additional metrics:
     - longest (shortest) sentences from `s_sentences()`
     - longest (shortest) words from `s_readability()`
+    - page count (conversion from character count)
     - number of internal and external hyperlinks in text
     - number of paragraphs
     - number of footnotes
+- generalize input
+    - make it easy to take any plain text format as an input
+    - try to add analysis for other contries <https://n-lex.europa.eu/n-lex/index?lang=en>
 -    graph of interconnected legal texts (already available on Slov-Lex 'Zobraziť graf k predpisu' (top right corner, icon of a pie chart without text))